duckdb/duckdb-web/docs/api/odbc/windows.md

 The `odbc_install.exe` aids the configuration of the DuckDB ODBC Driver on Windows.
 It depends on the `Odbccp32.dll` that provides functions to configure the ODBC registry entries.

-In the `duckdb_odbc` directory, double-click on the `odbc_install.exe`.
+Inside the permanent directory (e.g., `duckdb_odbc`), double-click on the `odbc_install.exe`.

-Windows administrator privileges is required, in case of a non-administrator a User Account Control window shall display:
+Windows administrator privileges is required, in case of a non-administrator a User Account Control shall display:

 <img src="/images/blog/odbc/windows_privileges.png" style="width: 60%; height: 60%"/>